jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 When estimating how many participants you need, consider how much time or money you can spend on doing the research.
 Each additional participant gives you additional data and a broader view on your possible users.
 However, each research session needs time do and adds to the amount of data to be analyzed.

-An efficient way of involving the “right” amount of participants is doing your research iteratively: start with two or three participants and analyze the data (how this is done is described in the section on [Analyzing Data](#Analysis))
+An efficient way of involving the “right” number of participants is doing your research iteratively: start with two or three participants and analyze the data (how this is done is described in the section on [Analyzing Data](#Analysis))

 Take a look at the (preliminary) findings: If the results seem clear and consistent, you may do research with few additional participants to refine and check and to explore details — or, if time is up, leave it the way it is.